mfbz/rift-js/README.md

 ## 🔧 How to Use `rift-js` in a Wallet

-Wallet developers need to detect Rift URIs and handle communication with widgets:
+Wallet developers need to detect Rift URIs and handle communication with Rift Frames:

 ```ts
 import { wallet } from 'rift-js';